 16. Sanitize your cutting board.

 Lemon’s natural acidity provides great antibacterial properties to home cleaning.
 After properly cleaning your cutting boards, rub the surface with half a lemon.
 Let it sit for a couple of minutes before rinsing.
+You don’t want harmful bacteria to grow on your cutting board, so making sure it is cleaned effectively is very important.

 17. Freshen and deodorize the dishwasher.